 Become Familiar with ASHA CEB Requirements

-The cooperative CE offering process gives you an inside view of the procedures ASHA Approved CE Providers follow when planning, implementing, and evaluating their CE courses.
+The cooperative CE offering process gives you an inside view of the procedures that ASHA Approved CE Providers follow when planning, implementing, and evaluating their CE courses.
 After conducting a cooperative CE offering, you can make a more informed decision about pursuing ASHA Approved CE Provider status.

-Note: The cooperative CE offering process was established to (a) expose potential ASHA CE Provider applicants to ASHA CEB policies, procedures and guidelines, and (b) enable parties who seldom present courses to audiologists and speech-language
+Note: The cooperative CE offering process was established to (a) expose potential ASHA CE Provider applicants to ASHA CEB policies, procedures, and guidelines and (b) enable parties who seldom present courses to audiologists and speech-language

-Find out how to develop a cooperative CE Offering.
+how to develop a cooperative offering.